liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 for publication.
 Your article may need to be approved before being published, depending on the workflow defined for your portal.

-The *Permissions* button is next to the *Add* drop-down in the Knowledge Base page.
+The *Permissions* button is next to the *Add* drop-down in the admin portlet.
 Clicking this button brings up a window that lets you define permissions for applying to the Knowledge Base application generally, not to particular articles.
 Here, you can define which roles can add/delete articles, folders and templates, which roles can change general knowledge base permissions, which roles can subscribe to articles, and which roles can view templates and